MateuGit/Brewery-TP/README.md

 # Brewery-TP
-Project with threads with blocks synchronized.
+Project with threads and blocks synchronized.

 -Pruebas: 11  -  16 -  7